 Shift work is a time-honored tradition for hospital nurses.
 To provide continuous care to patients, many nurses also end up working long hours.
 Research suggests people tend to be less alert and focused during the last four hours of a 12-hour shift.
 This raises special concerns for jobs related to public health and safety.

 Shift workers aren't the only ones losing sleep.
 Some financial analysts specialize in foreign markets, such as Europe or Asia.
 Keeping an eye on those markets can require working odd hours because of the time difference.
 Successful professionals also tend to work long hours.
 According to the Center for Work-Life Policy, 62% of high earners work more than 50 hours a week, and 10% work more than 80 hours a week.

 To protect and serve the public all night and day, many police departments use rotating shifts.
 This ensures 24-hour coverage without singling out some officers for holidays or the worst hours.
 But rotating shifts have challenges of their own -- it's impossible to adapt to any one schedule.
 Alternating between a day shift and a night shift is more problematic than switching between a day shift and an afternoon shift.

 Medical students may get used to cramming for exams, but the all-nighters don't end at graduation.
 As intermediate-level hospital staff, some residents are allowed to work in-house duty for up to 24 hours in a row.
 (They must have at least 14 hours free of duty afterward.)
-Studies show medical interns are twice as likely to crash their cars after a long shift.
+Studies show medical residents are twice as likely to crash their cars after a long shift.
 They're also more likely to make mistakes in diagnosing patients.